 Plank twist also develops your isometric strength, that’s in your abs and core muscles.
 This strength will keep you from hunching when you are sitting down or standing up.

-Plank twist improves mobility and balance
+Improves mobility and balance

 As we said earlier, there is no better balance exercise than the plank twist.
 It keeps you maintain a steady hold of your body whether you are walking and standing or doing activities on a daily basis.
-But, do you know that plank twist can also improve your agility and mobility?
+But, do you know that it can also improve your agility and mobility?

 Yes, that’s right!
 Plank twist can also improve your mobility as it teaches your body muscles to be more flexible and strong.
 It also improves your endurance and agility.
 Amazing, right?